ikhwanud-dawam/progressive-web-apps/README.md

 # Progressive Web App
-This is an example for PWA test for test some features on mobile or desktop
+This is an example PWA for testing some features on mobile or desktop

 ## PWA feature test
 1. Geolocator